-Storm restoration in Port LaBelle
+Storm damage restoration in Port LaBelle (Hendry)

 Port LaBelle sits in Hendry County, a fully inland south-central Florida county drained by the Caloosahatchee River and bordered by Lake Okeechobee to the east, where the storm threat is measured in sustained wind speeds and weeks of standing water rather than coastal surge.
 Hurricane Irma brought Category 1 sustained winds and Category 2 gusts near LaBelle in 2017, destroyed 42 homes, and left residential and agricultural flood damage that took more than a week to recede.
 Hurricane Ian added structural damage across more than 100 properties in 2022.
 The county's flat terrain and historically limited natural drainage mean that any landfalling Gulf storm tracking across Southwest Florida concentrates its rainfall here, making prolonged freshwater flooding the most persistent and costly post-storm hazard in the county.
 Storm Damage 911 connects Port LaBelle homeowners with vetted, licensed local contractors for a free assessment.